 Summer sessions at camp are a whirlwind.
 Everywhere you look, there are people on the go as they participate in all variety of activities.
-This many people and programs means that Beacon needs a well-trained support system to meet all the basic needs of campers and staff (and keep camp looking great!).
+This many people and programs means that Beacon needs a well-trained support system to meet all the core needs of campers and staff (and keep camp looking great!).

 Beacon is so thankful every summer to host a team of summer staff who generously give their summers to take care of the nitty-gritty details that keep everything running smoothly.
 Not only does their work support the front-line work of session staff, but it also allows the full-time staff to focus on their big picture tasks.
 Together, the summer staff, session staff, and full-time staff create a formidable team.

 What’s so awesome about being summer staff?

 The tasks and responsibilities of the summer staff team are wide-ranging and tiring.
 But we believe the benefits far outweigh the challenges!
 Here are a few reasons why we think you should consider applying:

 Skill Development: Learning to use power tools, getting waterfront lifeguarding experience or managing the inventory of the tuck shop are just a few of the new skills you’ll be able to put on your resume.
 (Honestly: a summer internship has nothing on one summer working at a summer camp - just ask the New York Times)